cetic/6lbr/README.md

 Integration is based on [RFC6775](http://tools.ietf.org/html/rfc6775) to optimize IPv6 ND on tiny OS.

 This repository is a fork of Contiki with addition
+* Simple interaction between 6LBR and Hosts
+	* Host configure the IP address with NDP
+	* Interaction RS, RA, NS and NA (described in [RFC6775](http://tools.ietf.org/html/rfc6775)) is okay and is maintained with periodic refresh
+	* Compression of IP address with context prefixes and CID flag in 6LoWPAN
 *

 ##Source